Atomic (song): Release and reception

 The song was released in February 1980 and became the band's third number one in the UK Singles Chart, where it held the top spot for two weeks.
 Record World called it an "electronic dancer."
-It reached the Top 40 in the US in Spring 1980.
+It reached the Top 40 on the US Billboard Hot 100 in Spring 1980.

 The B-side was "Die Young, Stay Pretty", also from the album Eat to the Beat, a reggae-influenced track, a style the band would perform again in their global chart-topper "The Tide Is High".
-The UK 12" single contained a live cover version of Bowie's "Heroes" featuring Robert Fripp on guitar recorded at London's Hammersmith Odeon just a month before.
+The UK 12" single contained a live cover version of David Bowie's "Heroes" featuring Robert Fripp on guitar recorded at London's Hammersmith Odeon just a month before.
 The track was included on 1993's rarities compilation, Blonde and Beyond.

-"Atomic" was remixed and re-released in the UK in September 1994 where it peaked at #19 on the UK Top 40 singles chart.
-The subsequent April 1995 US release reached number one on the Billboard Dance/Club Play Charts.
+"Atomic" was remixed and re-released in the UK in September 1994 where it peaked at number 19 on the UK Singles Chart.
+The subsequent April 1995 US release reached number one on the Billboard Dance/Club Play Chart.
 The 1994 remix was included on the compilations The Platinum Collection, Beautiful - The Remix Album and Remixed Remade Remodeled - The Remix Project.
 The track was remixed again four years later for the UK compilation Atomic - The Very Best of Blondie and the '98 Xenomania mix was later included on the first Queer as Folk soundtrack album.

 In 2014, Blondie re-recorded the song for their compilation album Greatest Hits Deluxe Redux.
 The compilation was part of a 2-disc set called Blondie 4(0) Ever which included their tenth studio album, Ghosts of Download, and marked the 40th anniversary of the forming of the band.

-"Atomic" is widely considered one of Blondie's best songs.
 In 2017, Billboard ranked the song number six on their list of the 10 greatest Blondie songs, and in 2021, The Guardian ranked the song number two on their list of the 20 greatest Blondie songs.

 Music video

 The accompanying music video for "Atomic" depicts the band performing on stage at what looks like a post-apocalyptic nightclub in which Debbie Harry is wearing a garbage bag as a punkish futuristic costume.
-The audience at the club are also dressed in suitably futuristic costumes, and footage of a horseman with the "Blondie: in the disco" new year's concert advertisement. and an atomic explosion are also intercut.
+The audience at the club are also dressed in suitably futuristic costumes, and footage of a horseman with the "Blondie: in the disco" New Year's concert advertisement. and an atomic explosion are also intercut.
 The video features late supermodel Gia Carangi dancing.
+The horse "valet" seen in the opening is played by Jean-Michel Basquiat.